Share On Social!

 What is the motivation behind your day job?
 For Kelly Capatosto, it is her family and the Latino population.

-Capatosto, who started exploring implicit racial bias in school discipline at the Kirwan Institute for the Study of Racial and Ethnicity at Ohio State University, wanted to help her family and make them proud.
+Capatosto, who started exploring implicit racial bias in school discipline at the Kirwan Institute for the Study of Race and Ethnicity at Ohio State University, wanted to help her family and make them proud.

 At the same time, she is making a huge impact on health equity for her community.

-Capatosto and the Kirwan Institute are generating significant research and training around on implicit bias—the attitudes or stereotypes that affect our understanding, actions, and decisions unconsciously.
+Capatosto and the Kirwan Institute are generating significant research and training on implicit bias—the attitudes or stereotypes that affect our understanding, actions, and decisions unconsciously.
 Implicit bias has a big impact on Latino health equity.

 “When we got the funding to start working this implicit bias training, we were also living in a different world than it is today,” Capatosto said.
 “Since that happened, there has been a lot more implicit bias that is coming to the surface.”